cessda/coordinate-portal/README.md

 ### Add a new language

-1. Create a new language file in the `/translations` directory, using the 2 letter language ISO code for the file name.
-It is recommended to copy the English file `en.json` and use that as a template/starting point.
+1. Create a new language file in the `/src/i18n/` directory, using the 2 letter language ISO code for the directory name.
+It is recommended to copy the English file `en/translation.json` and use that as a template/starting point.
 2. Add your translations to the new file.
 Basic HTML mark-up is supported but its use should be limited.
 Some strings use variables which are defined as `%(VARIABLE)s`.
 Do not modify the JSON structure or object keys.
 3. Notify the application about this new file by adding it to the languages array defined in `/src/utilities/language.js`.
 It is expected that each language will have its own Elasticsearch index.
 Use the following syntax: